jsome635/jsome635.github.io/essays/javascript1.md

 ## Thoughts on Athletic Software Engineering

 Even though it is only the second week of the Spring semester, I am beginning to feel the stress that comes with this style of learning.
 Between other classes, projects, commuting, and personal life, it is difficult to do everything that I would like to.
 However, I do enjoy this learning style and hope that it will work out in the end.
 This method of learning makes sense to me, what good will listening to a professor talk about code do for me?
+Personally, I do not think the home practice WODs really help prepare me for the actual WOD.
+It allows us to practice writing code, but cannot recreate the in-class or practice WOD.
+First, we can think a little longer about our solution at home than we can in-class.
+Additionally, if you are doing multiple attempts consecutive, any attempt after the first feels like you are simply reiterating the solution.
+As a result, I think that it is very important to attend at least one of the TA's practice WODs.